Shichida printable or buy ready-made Shichida flashcards?

 According to Shichida, it is OK to use A5 size cards to make your own flash cards.

-2. Print your own flash cards (download / printable)
+2. Print your own flash cards (PDF download / printable)

 You need to get a printer first and buy blank cards.
 There are two types of printers for sale, either inkjet or laser printer.

-I would recommend the laser printer because the pictures are sharper and it will not get blur / smudge / fade as the cards aged.
-When you stack up to the inkjet printed flash cards, tend to stick together and ruin the card pictures.
+I would recommend the laser printer because the pictures are sharper and it will not get blur/smudge/fade as the cards age.
+When you stack up to the inkjet-printed flashcards, tend to stick together and ruin the card pictures.

 There are many resources to look for when it comes to looking for pictures and topics to print.
 Some websites "giveaway free" printable flash card images for you to print.
 We find those pictures not so attractive.